guyandtheworld/recession/README.md

 # When's The Next Recession?

+:sos: Short the bonds, Sell the stock cause a recession is on it's way baby. :sos:

 In the Treasury market, shorter-term interest rates this week started to move above some longer-term rates.

 That can be an early warning sign of a recession, as it was in 1990, 2001 and 2007, according to a study by Bespoke.
 The firm said that kind of bond market move may indicate that some of the more widely watched spreads could also soon flip, or invert, a precursor to a recession.